Merritt, British Columbia: Music

 The Merritt Mountain Music Festival was an outdoor music festival in Merritt.
 In 2005 the festival hosted a record-breaking attendance of approximately 148,000 people throughout the six-day event.
 Over the years it has hosted country stars such as Kenny Chesney, Reba McEntire, and Wynonna Judd.
 Since cancelling the festival in the summer of 2012, The Merritt Mountain Music Festival is no longer in operation.

-Starting on the BC Day weekend in 2013 (Friday, August 2 to Monday, August 5, 2013), Bass Coast Music Festival will be making Merritt, BC its new home (after taking place in Squamish, BC its first four years).
+Starting on the BC Day weekend in 2013 (Friday, August 2 to Monday, August 5, 2013), Bass Coast Music Festival made Merritt, BC its new home (after taking place in Squamish, BC its first four years).
 Bass Coast features a wide variety of music "from daytime soul and reggae jams, to live experimental electronic music, house and techno".
+Their annual event in Merritt is in mid-July.

 2015 was the first year for the Rockin' River Music Fest, formerly held in Mission B.C., taking place July 30 to August 2.
 The return of a country music festival to Merritt was the first since the cancellation of the Merritt Mountain Music Festival in 2012.
 The 2015 headliners included Lady Antebellum.
+The Rockin' River Music Fest discontinued events in Merritt following the Covid-19 pandemic.

 Sports

-Merritt is home to the longest continuously run franchise in the British Columbia Hockey League, the Merritt Centennials.
+Merritt is home to BC's longest continuously run Junior A Hockey franchise, the Merritt Centennials.
+Formerly part of the British Columbia Hockey League, the team joined the Kootenay International Junior A Hockey League.
 The Cents moved to the Nicola Valley from White Rock midway through the 1973–74 season.
 The Centennials play all home games at the city-run Nicola Valley Memorial Arena and their season runs from early September through early March.

 Merritt also hosts the Nicola Valley Pro Rodeo on the Saturday and Sunday of Labour Day weekend every year.

 Merritt is also home to the Nicola Valley Thunder minor lacrosse club.

 A round of the Canadian Rally Championship, the Pacific Forest Rally, is held each year in and around Merritt.
 The international motorsport event is televised on TSN and RDS in Canada, and MotorsTV in Europe.

-Merritt and the Nicola Valley features two golf courses, the Merritt Golf and Country Club in downtown Merritt and the Quilchena on the Lake Golf Course, located 15 minutes east of the city at historic Quilchena.
+Merritt and the Nicola Valley features two golf courses, the Merritt Golf and Country Club in downtown Merritt and Sagebrush Golf Club, currently rated BC's #1 public course (as of this edit in 2025) and sits just north of town on Nicola Lake.

 Merritt features a skateboard park, bike park, and numerous walking trails.
 Monck Provincial Park is located on the western shore of Nicola Lake, 22 km north of Merritt.
 It offers an abundance of camping, picnicking, swimming, fishing, boating, water-skiing, wind-surfing and hiking.

 The Merritt Panthers high school teams compete in boys and girls volleyball, basketball, and rugby.

 There is also a local slo-pitch softball league and the Merritt Otters swim club, which makes its home at the Nicola Valley Aquatic Centre.